althea-net/clarity/README.md

 [![Latest Version](https://img.shields.io/crates/v/clarity.svg)](https://crates.io/crates/clarity)
 [![Documentation](https://docs.rs/clarity/badge.svg)](https://docs.rs/clarity)

-A lightweight, cross-compile friendly Ethereum client written in Rust.
+A lightweight, cross-compile friendly non-consensus Ethereum client written in Rust.
+Clarity will assist with the encoding/decoding of transactions, contracts, functions, and arguments.

 The goal of Clarity is to be extremely simple and barebones in terms of implementation while maintaining the maximum amount of flexibility and capability.